xphong/xphong-hugo/content/blog/2014-07-22-transitioning-school-workplace.md

 ---
 id: 1222
-title: 'A Web Developer&#8217;s Transition from School to the Workplace'
+title: 'A Web Developers Transition from School to the Workplace'
 date: 2014-07-22T08:17:20+00:00
 author: Phong Huynh
 layout: post